ProprioCS/Provia.Documents/Pre-PO Utility.md

 2. Accuracy improvement: Track the reduction in errors and discrepancies between POs, acknowledgments, and smart table data.
 This metric will highlight the improved accuracy and data integrity resulting from the streamlined pre-PO process.

-3. User adoption: Monitor the percentage of project coordinators and their managers actively using the pre-PO functionality within Orion.
+3. User adoption: Monitor the percentage of project coordinators and their managers actively using the pre-PO functionality within Provia.
 High user adoption rates will indicate the solution's ease of use and effectiveness in addressing user needs.

 4. Successful line constitution: Measure the percentage of pre-PO lines that are successfully constituted on the NetSuite native PO and the sales order.
 This metric will ensure that the pre-PO data is accurately reflected in the final documents.

 5. Financial accuracy: Verify that the combination of constituted lines and summary lines results in the appropriate total on the sales order.
 This metric will confirm that the financial data remains accurate throughout the pre-PO process and is correctly reflected in NetSuite.

-**Design** The pre-PO functionality will be seamlessly integrated into the Orion Navigator tool, providing a user-friendly and intuitive interface for managing preliminary purchase orders.
+**Design** The pre-PO functionality will be seamlessly integrated into the Provia Navigator tool, providing a user-friendly and intuitive interface for managing preliminary purchase orders.
 The design philosophy focuses on simplicity, efficiency, and ease of use, ensuring that project coordinators and their managers can quickly generate, process, and update pre-POs within the sales order smart table.

 Key screens and user interactions: